killergerbah/asbplayer/README.md

 - Check that your browser or an ad blocker isn't blocking the request.
 A good place to start is by opening your browser's developer console and looking for errors.

 ### asbplayer isn't including audio/screenshot in flashcards.
-- If you're mining streaming video make sure you use an extension keyboard shortcut (`Ctrl+Shift+X` by default) from the tab with the streaming video.
+- If you're mining streaming video make sure you use an extension keyboard shortcut (<kbd>Ctrl+Shift+X</kbd> by default) from the tab with the streaming video.

 ## Demos